pegasystems/dataset-integrations/file-dataset-PGP/README.md

 ## Usage

+### Required jars

+Following jars need to be uploaded to the Pega Platform for custom processing to work:
+ - org.bouncycastle:bcpg-jdk15on:1.66
+ - org.bouncycastle:bcprov-jdk15on:1.66
+ - name.neuhalfen.projects.crypto.bouncycastle.openpgp:bouncy-gpg:2.2.0

+### Key requirements

+Keys need to be generated using AES256 algorithm and encoded in base 64.

 ### PGPKeys page

 The keys used for encryption are referenced from data page "D_PGPKeys".
 The page must have the following properties: